Love Nespresso but concerned about the environment? Recycling Nespresso pods in the UK may be about to get a lot easier.

 A New Approach

 In London at least, things are looking up for environmentally-conscious Nespresso lovers.
 Starting in May 2017, Nespresso launched a 6-month trial recycling program that allows Nespresso Club members to recycle used pods through their local council recycling services.
-The company is providing consumers with special bags to collect the used pods.
+Now if you have a Nespresso machine at home, the company is providing consumers with special bags to collect the used pods.

 After collection, the bags of used pods are shipped to Congleton, where Nespresso has a recycling facility.
 Grounds are removed for composting, while the other components, mostly aluminium, are recycled.
 According to Nespresso, aluminium is the best material to use both because it keeps the coffee fresher and because it can be recycled over and over again almost indefinitely.
 Recycling aluminium only takes 5 percent of the energy needed to make aluminium from scratch.